ranazamad89/university-finder-deep-search-agent-/README.md

 chainlit run main.py
 # chainlit
-this is a python front end that can easily  use in this frame work
+this is a lightweight front that easily implemntable

 This starts a local UI where you can chat with the agent.